 Illinois railroads easily are the nation's most important in terms of the region they serve and volume of traffic which is handled.
 The state was once home to the most Class I railroads of all time and today is the only state to claim all seven North American Class Is within its borders.
 The Prairie State is also home to the nation’s railroad capitol, Chicago; where East meets West (Chicago was the primary reason so many railroads originally entered Illinois).
 No other state, past or present, features such a wide variety of liveries, operations, and history as does Illinois.
 While today its rail network has shrunk to just over 7,000 miles during the industry's "Golden Age" Illinois was home to more than 12,000 miles.

-While Illinois railroads date back to 1837 with crude operations built to haul coal by horses it was not until the Northern Cross Railroad opened its 59-mile route connecting Meredosia and Springfield in 1842 did a true common-carrier system first appear (today, its original route still survives under the Norfolk Southern banner).
+While the state's rail history dates back to 1837 with crude operations built to haul coal by horses it was not until the Northern Cross Railroad opened its 59-mile route connecting Meredosia and Springfield in 1842 did a true common-carrier system first appear (today, its original route still survives under the Norfolk Southern banner).
 Interestingly, prior to 1840 Illinois had virtually no miles of railroad to speak of whatsoever.
 However, just 40 years later it boasted an incredible 8,000 miles!
 The history of Chicago becoming a mecca of the railroad industry predates the industry itself.
 The city was originally a well-positioned western outpost for Great Lakes shipping and this strategic location became the prime location for eastern railroads building west and western railroads building west [from Chicago, into the frontier territory], to connect and interchange traffic and people.
-As the 1850s dawned Illinois railroads exploded as rapid building and expansion of rail lines was feverishly underway.
+As the 1850s dawned railroads exploded as rapid building and expansion of rail lines was feverishly underway.
 By 1856 Illinois was home to ten railroads, all of which served Chicago and as the years followed most of the biggest and most well remembered companies reached the city.

 These original (prior to the mega-merger movement which has granted some railroads direct access to Chicago such as Union Pacific and Canadian National) classic carriers include the Atchison, Topeka & Santa Fe (1888) Railway; Baltimore & Ohio Railroad (1874); Chicago & North Western Railway (which has its beginnings in Chicago in 1848); Chicago, Burlington & Quincy Railroad (which has its origins from the little Galena & Chicago Union Railroad in 1849); Milwaukee Road (1874); Rock Island (1852); Illinois Central Railroad (1856); New York Central (reached Chicago in 1877 after gaining control of the Lake Shore & Michigan Southern Railway); Pennsylvania Railroad (reached Chicago in 1869 via the Pittsburgh, Fort Wayne & Chicago Railroad); Chesapeake & Ohio Railway (reached Chicago in the early 20th century via trackage rights and the Chicago, Cincinnati & Louisville Railroad); Chicago Great Western (has its origins in Chicago as early as 1835 but was not built until 1884); Erie Railroad (1880); Gulf, Mobile & Ohio Railroad (via ownership of the Alton Railroad in 1947); Nickel Plate Road (has its origins in Chicago in 1881); Wabash (1880); Monon Route (1883); and Soo Line (1908).